What is Design and Visual Communication about?

 Additionally, students may use these skills to pursue careers in marketing, surveying, product design, web design, the fashion industry, fine arts, or visual media.

-Students of Design and Visual Communications who study only at Level 1, will benefit from learning skills that will support them in later life by enabling them to communicate their ideas through visual representations.
+Students of Design and Visual Communication will benefit from learning skills that will support them in later life by enabling them to communicate their ideas through visual representations.

 Introduction to Sample Course Outlines